aiswaryaanantharaman/JMP/README.md

 as well as for research in science, engineering, and social sciences.

 Using JMP, I imported a dataset from Kaggle, manipulated the data to draw insights.
 JMP also helps visualize data.

+Dataset used:
+120 years of Olympic history: athletes and results athlete_events.csv